top of page

 Total or partial renovation project What is a total renovation project A total house renovation process in Sweden typically involves a comprehensive overhaul of a property to improve its functionality, aesthetics, and compliance with local building standards.
 Here’s an outline of what it implies: 1.
 Planning and Permits Inspection and Assessment: A detailed evaluation of the house's current condition to identify necessary repairs and upgrades.
 Design and Planning: Creating a renovation plan, including architectural designs, material selection, and cost estimation.
 Permits and Approvals: Obtaining necessary permits from local authorities, such as the municipality (kommun), especially for structural changes or extensions.
 2. Demolition and Preparation Demolition: Removing outdated structures, materials, or installations that need replacement (e.g., walls, flooring, old plumbing, and electrical systems).
 Structural Integrity Check: Ensuring the foundation, walls, and roof are sound and addressing any issues.
 3. Structural and Exterior Renovation Roofing: Repairing or replacing the roof to improve insulation and durability.
 Windows and Doors: Installing energy-efficient windows and doors.
 Exterior Walls: Repainting, re-cladding, or adding insulation for improved energy efficiency.
 Foundation Repairs: Addressing cracks, waterproofing, or structural weaknesses.
 4. Interior Renovation Walls and Ceilings: Rebuilding or refinishing walls, adding insulation, and applying new paint or wallpaper.
 Flooring: Replacing or restoring floors with materials like hardwood, tiles, or parquet.
 Kitchen and Bathroom: Complete remodeling with modern appliances, cabinetry, tiles, and fixtures.
 5. Utilities and Systems Electrical Work: Updating wiring, installing new outlets, and ensuring the electrical system meets Swedish safety standards.
 Plumbing: Replacing pipes, installing new fixtures, and ensuring proper water flow and drainage.
 Heating and Ventilation: Installing or upgrading energy-efficient systems, such as heat pumps or underfloor heating.
 Smart Systems: Adding modern smart home technologies for lighting, security, and climate control.
 6. Final Touches Interior Decor: Adding built-in furniture, lighting fixtures, and other aesthetic elements.
 Landscaping: Improving the outdoor area, such as gardens, patios, and driveways.
 Inspection and Approval: Ensuring the renovations meet all building codes and regulations.
 7. Budget and Timeline Renovations in Sweden can vary widely in cost and duration depending on the house size, extent of work, and materials used.
 On average: Cost: A total renovation could range from SEK 15,000–30,000 per square meter.
 Time: Projects can take anywhere from 3 to 12 months or more, depending on complexity.
 How to ask and choose the right offer Having been involved in various renovation projects over the years, we’ve drawn some key conclusions about managing renovation projects effectively: 1.
 Work with a Single Responsible Company It’s always better to hire one company to take full responsibility for the entire renovation process.
 This approach helps you avoid conflicts that often arise when multiple contractors or entrepreneurs are involved, each with their own scope of work and accountability.
 2. Insist on Fixed Prices and Clear Contracts Ask for fixed-price contracts and ensure that the scope of work is clearly defined.
 An important tip is to also ask what is not included in the contract rather than focus on what is included.
 This helps prevent common misunderstandings, such as: "I was contracted to install parquet, not to remove the old one."
 "I was hired to install the kitchen but not to handle the white goods."
 "I was contracted to install a door not the handle" and so on 3.
 Understand the Dynamics of the Renovation Process The relationship between a construction company and a private customer can often be challenging.
 It’s normal for private customers to lack expertise in the details of a renovation project, and that’s why clear communication is essential.
 4. Compare Offers Wisely When starting a renovation, it’s advisable to get offers from multiple companies.
 While it’s natural to compare prices and lean toward the cheapest option, remember that not all companies provide the same level of quality or scope of service.
 Some companies intentionally provide less detailed offers to secure the lowest price and win the contract.
 This can lead to incomplete work or unexpected costs down the line when tasks are found to be excluded.
 5. Ensure You Get What You Want To avoid disappointment, ensure the offer explicitly covers all the work you expect.
 Take the time to review and compare not just the prices but also the level of detail, quality, and scope in each proposal.
 A comprehensive and transparent offer often leads to fewer surprises and better overall satisfaction.
 By following these principles, you can minimize risks and ensure your renovation project runs smoothly, with results that meet your expectations.
 What can we offer?
 While we can take full responsibility for overseeing and completing entire renovation projects, there are certain aspects where we collaborate with trusted and well-established partner companies.
 These include specialized tasks such as ground preparation, plumbing, electrical work, and ventilation systems.
 For in-house services, we offer: Carpentry: Precision craftsmanship for structural and aesthetic woodwork.
 Tilework: High-quality installation of tiles for floors, walls, and bathrooms.
 Painting: Professional painting services to enhance the interior and exterior of your property.
 By combining our expertise with the skills of our long-tested partners, we ensure a seamless renovation process and deliver exceptional results tailored to your needs.
 Final thoughts In the construction industry, the growth of a company relies heavily on customer satisfaction.
 A successful project depends on several key factors, from managing the first interaction and crafting a clear and fair offer, to delivering the quality the customer expects, issuing accurate invoices, and standing behind your work when challenges arise.
 Let’s book a meeting to discuss your needs and explore how we can assist you in bringing your vision to life.

-• Production process | hus i bergslagen
+• House production | hus i bergslagen

-• Tiny houses | hus i bergslagen
+• Profile | hus i bergslagen

 bottom of page